python-virtualenvwrapper/virtualenvwrapper/docs/en/command_ref.rst

     mynewenv
     (mynewenv)$

-The ``-a`` option can be used to associate a project with the new environment.
+The ``-a`` option can be used to associate an existing project directory with the new environment.

 The ``-i`` option can be used to install one or more packages (by repeating the option) after the environment is created.